triangledirt/obj/README.md

 # case

+## in development

+case is in development.
+It is not ready to use

 ## classify objects in real time

 case is a library of C functions used to classify objects in real time